daniellavoie/formation-elk/search/import-test-data.md

 Do do so, reach out Kopf's Rest console from http://localhost:9200/_plugin/kopf/#!/rest.

 Then type the `/address` http resource into the path input text box.
-Set the request method to `POST`.
+Set the request method to `PUT`.
 Finally, you can copy the following json mapping into the http body text area :

 ```
 {